FrancesCoronel/personal-website-v3/site/content/adventures/2015-07-11-fullstack-academy-week-5.md

 School](//ambassador-api.s3.amazonaws.com/uploads/portal/655/2014_09_16_20_43_07_Logo-horizontal.png)

 * Easy cruising through the lecture and workshop on Angular Directives today - going through the relevant course material on `Code School` really helped out.
 Why are you so wonderful `Code School`?!
-* Hot Seat today made me feel really sad/frustrated for some reason (still not sure why exactly either…).
+* Hot Seat today made me feel really sad/frustrated for some reason (still not sure why exactly either...).
 I even had to watch TV afterwards to numb my mind for said reason.
 It was strange, to say the least.

 > That's [Seema](//twitter.com/seemaisms) talking about **`Big O`l** important stuff such as trees.
 But the binary kind. 🌳💻🌳